-My research investigates the processes generating, sustaining and structuring biodiversity.
-I use a combination of experimental, phylogenetic and spatial mapping approaches to test theory, and to explain microevolutionary and macroevolutionary patterns over a range of spatial and temporal scales.
-Most of this work uses the world's birds as a study system, but increasingly focuses on other components of biodiversity, from primates and reef fish to insects and plants.
-I am interested in using these insights to help us predict and manage the response of ecosystems to global change, with applications from biodiversity conservation to environmental policy.
-Although recent work is global in scope, my main interest lies in tropical systems, especially tropical rainforests.
+My research focuses on understanding biodiversity and its role in maintaining the structure and function of global ecosystems.
+I use a combination of approaches from lab- and field-based experiments to phylogenetic modelling and spatial mapping.
+Most of this work uses the world's birds as a study system, but increasingly focuses on other components of biodiversity, from plants and insects to primates and people.
+I am interested in using these insights to help us predict and manage the response of ecosystems and food-production systems to global change, with applications from biodiversity conservation to sustainable development.
+My main interest lies in tropical ecosystems but recent work is increasingly global in scope.

 Current areas of interest are:

-- Ecological and functional impacts of climate and land-use change
+- Impacts of climate and land-use change on ecosystem function

-For recent news and more information about the activities of my research group, see the Biodiversity Group website.
+For recent news and more information about the activities of my research group, see the Tobias Lab website.

 et al., 2024, A slow-fast trait continuum at the whole community level in relation to land-use intensification., Nat Commun, Vol:15